gbadev-org/tonc/content/pages/regbg.md

 -   Load the graphics: tiles into charblocks and colors in the background palette.
 -   Load a map into one or more screenblocks.
--   Switch to the right mode in REG_DISPCNT and activate a background.
+-   Switch to the right mode in `REG_DISPCNT` and activate a background.
 -   Initialize that background's control register to use the right CBB, SBB and bitdepth.

 If you do it correctly, you should have something showing on screen.
 If not, go to the tile/map/memory viewers of your emulator; they'll usually give you a good idea where the problem is.
 A common one is having a mismatch between the CBB and SBB in `REG_BGxCNT` and where you put the data, which most likely would leave you with an empty map or empty tileset.

-The full code of brin_demo is given below.
+The full code of *brin_demo* is given below.
 The three calls to `memcpy()` load up the palette, tileset and tilemap.
-For some reason, it's become traditional to place the maps in the last screenblocks.
+For some reason, probably related to where the NES and 8-bit Game Boy put screenblocks in video memory, it's become conventional to place the maps in the last screenblocks on GBA as well.
 In this case, that's 30 rather than 31 because we need two blocks for a 64×32t map.
 For the scrolling part, I'm using two variables to store and update the positions because the scrolling registers are write-only.
 I'm starting at (192, 64) here because that's what I used for the scrolling picture of {@fig:map-ofs} earlier.

 <div id="cd-brin-demo" markdown>
 ```c